p19pago/thesis-model/README.md

 For the procedures of training-testing, classification, feature elimination and subset selection, I used additional sub-modules to import them on my code files.

+### Column Elimination

+Before the train-test procedure taking place, and after the value count in total, I eliminated the `diagnosis` column.
+The `diagnosis` column was used for performing a test on the model.

-* Training and Testing Procedure
+### Training and Testing Procedure

 For the training and testing procedure, I imported the train_test_split sub-module from the scikit-learn package and the model_selection module.
+I created a train and test set for the X and Y variables.
+The variables, were named under x1 and y1.
+They represent the first dataset.

+Which means, split them into:

+         * x1_train
+         * x1_test

+for the x variable, and:

+          * y1_train
+          * y1_test

+for the y variable.

+Optionally, print their shape.

+Same procedure was done for the shape of the x1 variable, which was used as a train variable.

+**Tuesday, November 14th, 2023:** Perform a ten-fold cross validation on the model.
+Optionally, plot a decision tree.
+Downsample if necessary.

+## This is the third checkpoint.

+Having performed a train-test process on the dataset, the next step was to perform a K-fold cross validation.
+In this case, the K value will be set to 10 for more efficient results.

 # Where can I find files?